Three reasons why you’re unhappy in the workplace

 Article Status: Complete (for now).

 The Job characteristics model of work design sounds like something you’d read in an employee handbook.
 Almost designed to put you to sleep.
 But it’s one of the few models that applies well in an age where complex jobs are the norm.
-But complexity, or stress in a job doesn’t mean we need to be unhapy.
+But complexity, or stress in a job doesn’t mean we need to be unhappy.
 The JCM describes three things we need to make us happy in the workplace:

 - Meaning – a job needs to provide us with a sense of purpose and movement towards a goal; be they personal or otherwise.